-When both restricted and unrestricted resources are available for use, generally it is the Foundation's policy to use restricted resources first and then unrestricted resources when they are needed.
+When both restricted and unrestricted resources are available for use, generally it is the Foundation's policy to use restricted resources first and unrestricted resources only when they are needed.

-(n) Classification of Revenues and Expenses
+(m) Classification of Revenues and Expenses

 Operating revenues and expenses are distinguished from non-operating items and generally result from providing services in connection with ongoing operations and stewardship of current funds.